impel-intelligence/dippy-bittensor-subnet/docs/FAQ.md

 ## How exactly is my miner evaluated?
 There are three general scoring phases:
 1. Evaluation
    1. The model responses are graded against a streaming dataset.
-At 1am UTC, the previous day's data is dumped into https://huggingface.co/datasets/DippyAI/dippy_synthetic_dataset for reference.
+At certain intervals, the previous day data is dumped into https://huggingface.co/datasets/DippyAI/dippy_synthetic_dataset for reference.
 Note that the dataset if there to provide reference, but the actual evaluation is done on a sample that is generated in realtime.
-The current dataset generation can be seen in the repository github.com/impel-intelligence/synthetic_data_gen
    2. Creativity is a score that modifies the above evaluation score.
 The less creative your model is (aka overfit), the less total score is achievable for evaluation.
    3. A small amount of the total score takes into account model size, latency, etc. The details can be seen in the `scoring` folder
 4. Vibe Score